Affordable Homes for a Growing Philly

-Mixed Income Housing Bill Introduced in City Council!
+Mixed Income Housing Bill Moving Through City Council!

 On June 22, 2017, Bill No. 170678 to create a Mixed Income Housing Program in Philadelphia was introduced into City Council by Councilwoman Quinones-Sanchez, Council President Clarke, Councilmembers Blackwell and Johnson.
 PACDC is working to build support for the bill among members of Council, the Kenney Administration, and other stakeholders.

-Bill No 170678 would require that new developments of 10 or more residential units set aside 10% of those units for income restricted tenants or buyers at 30%, 50% and 80% of Area Median Income (depending on the location of the units, and whether they are for rent or to buy), or pay a fee to the Philadelphia Housing Trust Fund.
-The units would remain affordable for 99-years, guaranteeing that they would be available for generations of Philadelphians!
-The bill would provide developers with density bonuses as a way to offset the cost of providing the affordable units.
-Check out this fact sheet produced by Councilwoman Sanchez on the proposed bill, and read this press release.
+The bill was amended on December 5th when it passed out of City Council’s Committee on Rules, and now would require that new developments in five key zoning districts (see this map which outlines the applicable districts) of 10 or more residential units set aside 10% of those units for income restricted tenants at 50% or 60% Area Median Income, or buyers at 70% or 80% of Area Median Income, or pay a fee to the Philadelphia Housing Trust Fund.
+The units would remain affordable for 50-years, and would provide developers with density bonuses as a way to offset the cost of providing the affordable units.
 Show your support by endorsing the campaign below!

 In October, PACDC issued a response to a Philadelphia Building Industry Association (BIA) analysis that is critical of the Mixed Income Housing proposal.
 PACDC strongly disagrees with the argument made in BIA’s report that Philadelphia does not have a housing affordability problem.
 We also believe the assumptions in BIA’s hypothetical development models deserve scrutiny, as do the case studies profiled in the report.
 Minor modifications to BIA’s data and assumptions could result in dramatically different findings.